udima-university/moodle-mod_jitsi/README.md

 Only ONE YouTube account can be set as "in use", and all the streamings in your Moodle will be saved there.

 Why it's allowed to set up several YouTube accounts?
-YouTube is unpredictable and we don't know if in the future they could establish quotas for "unlisted" videos or if in some moment they decide to restrict your Live Stream permission caused for reputation problems in some teacher recording (a teacher don't should stream Rolling Stones concerts).
+YouTube is unpredictable and we don't know if in the future they could establish quotas for "unlisted" videos or if in some moment they decide to restrict your Live Stream permission caused for reputation problems in some teacher recording (a teacher doesn't should stream Rolling Stones concerts).
 If  this happens, it is a good idea to have some extra accounts set up... just in case.

 ### Set up your OAuth 2.0 Client ID in Google Cloud